The Best Outdoor Dining Patios in Asheville

 Food with a View

-The Montford is one of the newest rooftop venues in town and offers one of the most stunning views for sunset.
+The Montford offers one of the most stunning views for sunset from its patio terrace.
 You'll want to stay for the seasonally-driven craft cocktails and small bites prepared with local ingredients.
-There's a new rooftop bar at the Hilton Garden Inn downtown, The Pillar Bar.
-Other favorite rooftops include The Aloft, and the rooftop patio at downtown's Social Lounge is a favorite for craft cocktails and summer breezes, and the Courtyard Market at Biltmore offers one of Asheville's favorite views--the 250-room Biltmore House itself.
+There's also a great rooftop bar at the Hilton Garden Inn downtown, Pillar Rooftop Bar.
+Other favorite rooftop patios include Aloft hotel and the rooftop patio at downtown's Social Lounge, a favorite for craft cocktails and summer breezes.

 For more great rooftop bars, check out our guide to the 11 best rooftop bars in Asheville.

 In Black Mountain, social media buzzed over patios at Black Mountain Bistro, My Father's Pizza, Black Mountain Kitchen and Ale House and The Trailhead.
 Weaverville's nods include Main Street staples Twisted Laurel, Soba, and Blue Mountain Pizza.